khushi-wadhwani/Airline-Passenger-Satisfaction-/README.md

 ## Analysis

 The analysis phase focused on **grouping and aggregating metrics** by customer segment and other categorical variables to compare behavior and performance across groups.
 Categorical variables were encoded and analyzed to support segmentation and trend identification.
-Exploratory visualizations—including **bar charts** (for category comparisons), **scatter plots** (to examine relationships between numerical variables), and **pie charts** (to show proportional distributions)—were used to explore patterns in the data.
+Exploratory visualizations, including **bar charts** (for category comparisons), **scatter plots** (to examine relationships between numerical variables), and **pie charts** (to show proportional distributions), were used to explore patterns in the data.
 Charts were annotated with labels and titles to improve readability and interpretability.

 ## Results